Genetic Counseling For People Who Do Not Have Breast Cancer

-People who have a BRCA1, BRCA2 (BRCA1/2) or other high-risk inherited gene mutation may benefit from joining a support group.
+If you have a BRCA1, BRCA2 (BRCA1/2) or other high-risk inherited gene mutation, it may be helpful to join a support group.

 There are support groups for people with BRCA1/2 gene mutations who have not had cancer and support groups for people with BRCA1/2-related cancers.

 For example, FORCE offers online and telephone support for people at higher risk of breast, ovarian or other cancers related to family history or inherited gene mutations.

 Sharsheret offers online support for Jewish women affected by hereditary breast and/or ovarian cancer.
 It also offers one-on-one calls with a genetic counselor to discuss genetic testing and related issues for you and your family.